 Although sunscreen could and should be used year-round, we buy more sunscreen products in the summer months.
 And it’s a good time to stock up on your favorite product, because this is also when you’ll find the best sales.

 But do you know what to look for when choosing a product?
 Do you understand what SPF means and which ingredients offer effective protection?
-If you aren’t reading labels, and are judging by brand, price or marketing claims alone, you might not be getting the best deal.
+If you aren’t … read on

 Mouthwash possibly linked to oral cancers